 The Title IX Coordinator or Dean of Students are available to discuss these processes with students.
-The Title IX Coordinator and Director of HR Partner Services are available to discuss these processes with faculty or staff.
+The Title IX Coordinator and Executive Director, Human Resources, are available to discuss these processes with faculty or staff.

 If you decide to file a formal complaint against a student, the Dean of Students Office follows Section III of the University's Code of Student Conduct for investigating and processing complaints.
 The following information is a summary of the resources, process, and procedures, but please refer to the Code of Student Conduct and the Sexual Harassment Policy for the full, applicable investigatory and resolution process.

 The Title IX Coordinator is able to explain these processes as well if you have questions.

 Throughout the investigation and resolution process, all parties to the investigation may have an advisor, advocate, or support person of their choice in meetings, interviews, or hearings.
 Additional information regarding the selection and role of an advisor or support person can be found in the Sexual Harassment Policy.

 The University will work with any student to make available assistance within the educational, housing, and/or work environment.
 Safety planning and University no-contact orders are also available through the use of supportive measures.
 Supportive measures are not disciplinary actions.

 University investigator(s) will meet with each party separately as well as other witnesses and will review evidence.
 Each party to the investigation will have an opportunity to review the investigation report before it goes to the Dean of Students, who is the decision maker in most cases involving students.

 The Dean of Students and/or Hearing Officer will hold a hearing before making a final decision and imposing discipline, if applicable.
 Each party to the investigation may participate and arrangements can be made to prevent direct contact.

 Notice of Decision